-MITIGATION INSPECTIONS MUST BE CERTIFIED BY A QUALIFIED INSPECTOR.
-Section 627.711(2), Florida Statutes, provides a listing of individuals who may sign this form.
-Qualified Inspector Name: Aleksandar Lazic License Type: CBC License or Certificate #: 1256226 Inspection Company: Don Meyler Inspections Phone: (954) 972-7311

-Qualified Inspector - I hold an active license as a: (check one)

-- Home inspector licensed under Section 468.8314, Florida Statutes who has completed the statutory number of hours of hurricane mitigation training approved by the Construction Industry Licensing Board and completion of a proficiency exam. - Building code inspector certified under Section 468.607, Florida Statutes. - General, building or residential contractor licensed under Section 489.111, Florida Statutes. - Professional engineer licensed under Section 471.015, Florida Statutes. - Professional architect licensed under Section 481.213, Florida Statutes. - Any other individual or entity recognized by the insurer as possessing the necessary qualifications to properly complete a uniform mitigation verification form pursuant to Section 627.711(2), Florida Statutes.

-Individuals other than licensed contractors licensed under Section 489.111, Florida Statutes, or professional engineer licensed under Section 471.015, Florida Statues, must inspect the structures personally and not through employees or other persons.
+MITIGATION INSPECTIONS MUS Section 627.711(2), Florida Statutes, p ST BE CERTIFIED B provides a listing of in Y A QUALIFIED INSPECTOR. dividuals who may sign this form Qualified Inspector Name: Aleksandar Lazic License Type: CBC License or Certificate #: 1256226 Inspection Company: Don Meyler Inspections Phone: (954) 972-7311 Qualified Inspector - I hold an active license a , Home inspector licensed under Section 468.8314, Florida Statraining approved by the Construction Industry Licensing Bo atutes who has complete pard and completion of a d the statutory number of hours of hurricane mitigation proficiency exam.
+Building code inspector certified under Section 468.607, Florida Statutes.
+General, building or residential contractor licensed under Section 489.111, Florida Statutes.
+Professional engineer licensed under Section 471.015, Florid la Statutes.
+Professional architect licensed under Section 481.213, Florid la Statutes. • Any other individual or entity recognized by the insurer as possessing the necessary qualifications to properly complete a uniform mitigation verification form pursuant to Section 627.711(2), Florida Statutes. under Section 471.015, Florida Statues, must inspect the structures personally and not through employees or other persons.
 Licensees under s.471.015 or s.489.111 may authorize a direct employee who possesses the requisite skill, knowledge, and experience to conduct a mitigation verification inspection.
-I. Aleksandar Lazic am a qualified inspector and I personally performed the inspection or (licensed (print name) contractors and professional engineers only) I had my employee (N/A, Inspector Is Licensed) perform the inspection (print name of inspector) and I agree to be responsible for his/her work.
-Oualified Inspector Signature: An individual or entity who knowingly or through gross negligence provides a false or fraudulent mitigation verification form is subject to investigation by the Florida Division of Insurance Fraud and may be subject to administrative action by the appropriate licensing agency or to criminal prosecution.
+I, Aleksandar Lazic am a qualified inspector and I personally performed the inspection or (licensed (print name) contractors and professional engineers only) I had my employee (N/A, Inspector Is Licensed) perform the inspection (print name of inspector) and I agree to be responsible for his/her work.
+Qualified Inspector Signature: Date: 3/25/2014 An individual or entity who knowingly or through gross negligence provides a false or fraudulent mitigation verification form is subject to investigation by the Florida Division of Insurance Fraud and may be subject to administrative action by the appropriate licensing agency or to criminal prosecution.
 (Section 627.711(4)-(7), Florida Statutes) The Qualified Inspector who certifies this form shall be directly liable for the misconduct of employees as if the authorized mitigation inspector personally performed the inspection.
-Homeowner to complete: I certify that the named Qualified Inspector or his or her employee did perform an inspection of the residence identified on this form and that proof of identification was provided to me or my Authorized Representative.
+Homeowner to complete: I certify that the named Quali ified Inspector or his or her employee did perform an inspection of the residence identified on this form and that proof of identification was provided to me or my Authorized Representative.
+Signature: Date: 3/26/2014 An individual or entity who knowingly provides or utters a false or fraudulent mitigation verification form with the intent to obtain or receive a discount on an insurance premium to which the individual or entity is not entitled commits a misdemeanor of the first degree.
+(Section 627.711(7), Florida Statutes) The definitions on this form are for inspection purposes only and cannot be used to certify any product or construction feature as offering protection from hurricanes.
+Inspectors Initials AL Property Address 1160-1166 V Waterfall Lane Lakela nd, FL 33803 This verification form is valid for up to five (5) years p rovided no material changes have been made to the structure or